Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_in_snowflake_python_worksheets/getting_started_with_snowpark_in_snowflake_python_worksheets.md

 ### Create a Snowflake Trial Account

-Sign up for a free, 30-day trial by following this [link](https://signup.snowflake.com/?lab=getStartedWithSnowparkInPythonWorksheets) (which will land you back into the trial setup page titled "Getting Started with Snowpark in Snowflake Python Worksheets").
+Sign up for a free, 30-day trial by following this [link](https://signup.snowflake.com/?lab=getStartedWithSnowparkInPythonWorksheets) (which will land you back into the trial setup page titled **Getting Started with Snowpark in Snowflake Python Worksheets**).
 We recommend the region closest to you.
 We recommend the most popular edition, Enterprise, but any edition will work for this lab.

-If you already have a Snowflake account, follow the instructions below.

 ### Login and Setup Lab